project-repo/cagebreak/README.md

 that you'll need to have the XWayland binary installed on your system for this to work.

-#### -D option

-If cagebreak is not a release build, the binary has the -D option, which enables damage-debug mode.
-In damage-debug mode, all regions of the screen which are not rerendered are colored in red in order to facilitate debugging of damage tracking issues.

 ##### Man Pages

 Cagebreak has man pages.
 To use them, make sure that you have `scdoc`